What Is Automated Visual Inspection (AVI) And How Is It Used?

 Automated visual inspection is a process that uses cameras, sensors, and computer algorithms to examine objects automatically.

-This technology detects defects, ensures compliance with standards, and supports manufacturing processes by providing fast, objective, and reliable inspections.
 The core of this system lies in its ability to process and analyze images at speeds and accuracies well beyond human capabilities.

 How Does Automated Visual Inspection Work?